carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/config_file/README.md

 - <https://netapp-trident.readthedocs.io/en/latest/kubernetes/concepts/objects.html#kubernetes-storageclass-objects>

-Also, installing & configuring Trident + creating Kubernetes Storage Classe is what is expected to be done by the Admin.
+Also, installing & configuring Trident + creating Kubernetes Storage Classes is what is expected to be done by the Admin.

 ![Configure File](../../../images/config-file.png "Configure File")